mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 cryptographic algorithms to be used by security protocols.
-These may be configured for specific protocols to allow different settings for each (such as between TLS over TCP and TLS for use with QUIC), or set as default security settings on the Configuration to be used by any protocol that needs to evaluate trust or generate keys.
-Trust settings may include client certificates and certificate pinning options.
+These may be configured for specific protocols to allow different settings for each (such as between TLS over TCP and TLS for use with QUIC), or set as default security settings on the Configuration to be used by any protocol that needs to evaluate trust.
+Trust settings may include certificate anchors and certificate pinning options.

 ## Transient